International Leer jet-setter

 His dad was a bricklayer and his mum worked in a shop.

-“I cant remember much about school,” he says, “except that I was good to start with and then lost interest later on when I started chasing girls!”
+“I can’t remember much about school,” he says, “except that I was good to start with and then lost interest later on when I started chasing girls!”

-After he left school, he worked as a gardener in the local parks department and moonlighted in semi-professional bands, playing Motown cover versions — which were very popular in Scotland at that time.
+After he left school, he worked as a gardener in the local parks department and moonlighted in semi-professional bands, playing Motown cover versions —

 LONDON